 Since last week, iStock by Getty Images is offering a set of images starring Vince Vaughn and his co-stars in the upcoming movie “Unfinished Business”.
 The images are overly staged and manipulated and can be used for editorial purposes only.
 It is a promotional effort and has been ridiculed but basically it's having a bit of fun between clichéd stock images and some movie stars.

-The images were not shot in a complete set, instead iStock has used this existing images from their own library and replaced the models' heads with those of the actors.
+The images were not shot in a complete set, instead, iStock has used this existing images from their own library and replaced the models' heads with those of the actors.
 And those you can use as well – for editorial or commercial purposes.
 And you can change them to your liking (with very few limitations), according to the license agreement.
-So we decided to use the promotion as an example how you could turn an existing stock image into your personal piece of promotion.
+So we decided to use the promotion as an example of how you could turn an existing stock image into your personal piece of promotion.

 Before you start – buy the original Image